Brian Moynihan

 BRIAN MOYNIHAN leads a team of more than 210,000 employees dedicated to making financial lives better for people, companies of every size, and institutional investors across the United States and around the world.

 Under his direction, Bank of America continues to be recognized as a leader in financial services.
-In 2024, the company was named one of TIME Magazine’s 100 Most Influential Companies and appeared on PEOPLE’S 2024 100 Companies that Care list.
-Bank of America also appears on Forbes magazine’s list for World’s Best Employers, as well as Fortune magazine’s list of World’s Most Admired Companies and Best Companies to Work For.
-The company has recently been named World’s Best Bank by Global Finance in 2023 and by Euromoney magazine in 2022, and has also been ranked four times on LinkedIn’s Top 50 Companies in the U.S. list.
+In 2025, the company was named one of TIME Magazine’s World’s Best Companies and appeared on PEOPLE’S 2025 100 Companies that Care list.
+Bank of America also appears on Forbes magazine’s list for World’s Best Employers, Fortune magazine’s lists of World’s Most Admired Companies and Best Companies to Work For and LinkedIn’s Top 50 Companies in the U.S. list.

-Moynihan serves as chair of the company’s Global Opportunity and Inclusion Council, as a member of the advisory council for the Smithsonian’s National Museum of African American History and Culture, and the Appeal of Conscience Board of Trustees.
+Moynihan serves as a member of the advisory council for the Smithsonian’s National Museum of African American History and Culture, and the Appeal of Conscience Board of Trustees.
 He also works with public officials, businesses and civic leaders at the local level through his participation on the Charlotte Executive Leadership Council, the Massachusetts Competitive Partnership and the Partnership for Rhode Island.

 In addition, Moynihan is the chancellor of the Corporation of Brown University, a volunteer role that leads the 54-member Brown Corporation.
 Prior to that, he was a member of the Brown University Corporation’s Board of Fellows for eight years after having served on the Board of Trustees from 2010 to 2016.